Computers

 All of our libraries have public computers that you can access for free, and they have Microsoft Office software that you can use.
 You just log-on using your library membership number and your PIN number.

-Staff are available for quick help when using our public computers.
+Staff can give you help to use our public computers.
 You can also book a longer, ‘one-to-one’ session (up to 30 minutes) if you are new to using a computer or if you need help with getting online.

 Internet access and WiFi